FlyingDomotic/FF_WebServer/README.md

 	DEBUG_FF_WEBSERVER: (default=defined) Enable internal FF_WebServer debug
 	FF_DISABLE_DEFAULT_TRACE: (default=not defined) Disable default trace callback
 	FF_TRACE_USE_SYSLOG: (default=defined) SYSLOG to be used for trace

+### Reserving Serial for your own use

+If you want to use Serial in your own application, and don't want WebServer to use it, you should:
+	Not define SERIAL_DEBUG
+	Not define SERIAL_COMMAND_PREFIX
+	Not define FF_TRACE_USE_SERIAL
+	Define NO_SERIAL_COMMAND_CALLBACK

 ## Parameters defined at run time